Governments Stepping In: Taxes, Subsidies And Nudges

 Why would the government do this?
 Two main reasons:

-• Encourage Production: Whether it’s green energy or electric cars, subsidies help lower the cost so more of these products hit the market.
+• Encourage Production: Whether it’s green energy or electric cars, subsidies help lower the cost so more of these products are able to hit the market.

 • Fix Market Failures: Sometimes, important goods (like public transport or renewable energy) might be underproduced by the free market.
 Subsidies step in to give these sectors a much-needed push.

-But, as with most things, there’s a flip side.
-Subsidies can be expensive for the government and might even dampen a company’s drive to innovate.
-It’s a careful balancing option - one where the benefits need to outweigh the costs.
+Subsidies can be expensive for tax payers and the government and might even dampen a company’s drive to innovate, as the company's financial / profit incentive has already been covered by the government.
+That's why they have to be carefully assessed - and the benefits need to outweigh the costs.

 "When government takes away options, it is bound to make some people worse off, even with intrinsically good intentions behind that government intervention." said Thomas Sowell